Vector Meldrew

+Vector Meldrew is a British artist and creative executive working in sculpture, NFT, and generative AI art.
+In 2001, he co-founded the grime website RWDmag.com and its associated RWD forum, both of which became central to the early UK grime and UK garage scene.

-Vector Meldrew is a British artist and creative executive.
-He was a former lecturer at the Swedish design institute Hyper Island, and the creator of the grime website RWD Magazine, as well as the associated RWD forum.
-He is an established crypto artist and has auctioned his work at Bonhams.
+He was a former lecturer at the Swedish design institute Hyper Island.
+He has auctioned work at Bonhams, and in 2026 his web animation series The Booo Krooo was acquired by the BFI National Archive as part of its Online Video collection..

 Career

-UK Grime scene
+UK grime and RWD Magazine (2001–2004)

 In 2001, Vector became a founding member of RWD Magazine created to push UK garage, grime and dubstep, and RWD became the first platform to champion grime music and feature UK artists Dizzee Rascal, Skepta and Tinchy Stryder.

 During this period the website received London Business of the Year, UK Garage Awards : Best Website 2002 and Sidewinder Peoples Choice Awards : Best Magazine 2003 "Ernst & Young Future 100" Award in 2011.